DarrenCNLee/Huffman-Encoder-and-Decoder/asgn5/README.md

 Spring 2021
 # Assignment 5: Hamming Codes
-This program implements a encoder and decoder that use the Hamming (8,4) systematic code to encode and decode messages.
+This program implements an encoder and decoder that use the Hamming (8,4) systematic code to encode and decode messages.
 This allows one error to be corrected and multiple errors to be detected.
 If the program can correct the error, it does so and decodes the message.
 If there is no error, the message